DATADEER/css/README.md

   * CSS Trick's [BEM 101](https://css-tricks.com/bem-101/)
   * Harry Roberts' [introduction to BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)

-  * Quick Example:
-     * *Block*: The sole root of the component, basic declaration
-     * *Element*: A component part of the Block, declared with two underscores
-     * *Modifier*: A variant or extension of the Block, declared with two hyphens

 We recommend a variant of BEM with PascalCased “blocks”, which works particularly well when combined with components (e.g. React).
 Underscores and dashes are still used for modifiers and children.